Draze

 Draze is a Zimbabwean-American hip hop artist, songwriter, producer and social justice activist.
 He is known for blending traditional African sounds, marimba, and mbira with hip hop music.
 He won an Emmy Award in 2022.

 Background

-Born Dumisani Maraire Jnr, Draze was born in Seattle, Washington, United States.
+Born Abraham Dumisani Maraire Jr., Draze was born in Seattle, Washington, United States.
 He is the son of Zimbabwean traditional music icon Dumisani Maraire and Lora Sukutai Chiorah-Dye, and the younger brother to Chiwoniso Maraire and Tendai Maraire.

 Career

 Draze started his early career performing in his mother's Marimba band Sukutai and occasionally performed with his father's Marimba band Dumi & Minanzi Marimba Ensemble.
 As a child performer he travelled the United States opening for icons like Miles Davis, Janet Jackson and Jimmy Buffett.
 In 2016, Draze rose to prominence in response to his video release The Hood Ain't the Same, which targeted the issue of gentrification in the Central District of Seattle, WA (USA).
 The song became the lead single off the 50 Next compilation to commemorate the 50th anniversary of the Space Needle.